 - Cara Delvigne has used Postmates to order makeup from Sephora, a lot of Taco Bell and Dominos, AirPods, and a vacuum.

-Postmates customers place orders in the same way they do with Uber Eats -- find the store or restaurant on the app, place the order, and pay using the app.
-The Postmates courier assigns themself the order in the app, fulfills it (this might involve shopping instead of just picking up food), and then delivers it to the customer.
+Postmates customers place orders in the same way they do with Uber Eats — find the store or restaurant on the app, place the order, and pay using the app.
+The Postmates delivery driver assigns themself the order in the app, fulfills it (this may involve shopping instead of just picking up food), and then delivers it to the customer.

-One of the most notable things about Postmates is that it was acquired by its competitor, Uber Eats, in July of 2020.
-The sale went for an insane $2.65 billion.
-Despite the acquisition, Postmates will continue to operate as its own brand.
+One of the most notable things about Postmates is that it was acquired by its competitor, Uber Eats, 2020 for a whopping $2.65 billion.

 Uber Eats driver requirements